-Hatteras Island is a barrier island varying from 25 to 40 miles off North Carolina’s coast.
-It’s part of the Cape Hatteras National Seashore.
-A stargazer wrote in 2016: “Between the 7 villages, in Cape Hatteras National Seashore, are some of the darkest night skies on the eastern seaboard.
+Cape Hatteras National Seashore is located on Hatteras Island, a barrier island that lies from 25 to 40 miles (40 to 64 km) off North Carolina’s coast.
+During the daytime, beachgoers enjoy wildlife including sea turtles, seals and birds such as the American oystercatcher.
+At night, campers can sleep along the seashore at 4 different sites and gaze up at the stars.
+An EarthSky visitor wrote in 2016: “Cape Hatteras National Seashore has some of the darkest night skies on the eastern seaboard.
 You can drive to the island from the north, or take a ferry from Ocracoke Island to the south.
 The national seashore is well on its way to qualifying as an International Dark Sky Park and access is free… just take a chair out on the sound or ocean beaches.”

-Deborah Byrd created the EarthSky radio series in 1991 and EarthSky.org in 1994.
+Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.